nurgultekin/svedea-navigation/README.md

 The original svedea.se removes all outlines globally with `outline: 0 !important`.
 I kept native focus outlines intact and built a consistent focus ring system across all interactive elements instead.

 **Search panel**
-The original design opened a modal that required a second click to actually search — unnecessary friction.
+The original design opened a modal that required a second click to actually search.
 I replaced it with a dropdown that shows frequently searched options and sitemap shortcuts as suggestions, plus a prefill (typeahead) that pulls from nav data client-side.

 ---